isaiah/jubilee/README.md

 Build from source
 -----------------

+First checkout the source from github.

-Checkout the source and run the following command in the root directory of the
+1. To run as a vertx module, run the following command in the root directory:
-project:

 ```shell
 mvn package
 vertx create-module-link org.jruby.jubilee~mod-rack~0.1.3-SNAPSHOT
 ```

-then change your langs.properties file to point to the new module
+then change your langs.properties file to point to the new module;

+2. To run as rubygem, run ```rake install``` in the root directory, maven is required.

 Event Bus
 =========